steven-mi/newsgen/gpt2-service/README.md

 ```

 ## Run in production
-Create a `.env` file with the IP and port of the service.
-In addition create a token to ensure only authenticated user can use the service.
+Create a `.env` file with the IP and a token for the service.
+The service runs on port 9000 by default.

 ```
 SERVICE_IP=localhost
-SERVICE_PORT=9000
-API_SECRET=QCY?tAnfk?aZ?iwrNwnxIlR6CTf:G3gf:90Latabg@5241AB`R
+SERVICE_SECRET=QCY?tAnfk?aZ?iwrNwnxIlR6CTf:G3gf:90Latabg@5241AB`R
 ```

 ## Available Requests